20 Best Things to do in Valencia, Spain

 Valencia City Hall (Ayuntamiento)

-Also worth seeing in Valencia is the Town Hall on Plaza del Ayuntamiento, in the center of the city.
-If you are in Valencia during the week, you can visit the town hall free of charge from the inside!
-Here you will discover the plenary hall, the crystal room and a historical museum.
-From the balcony you will enjoy an excellent view of the beautiful square!
+Worth seeing in Valencia is also the City Hall at the Plaza del Ayuntamienteo, which is located in the center of the city.
+If you are in Valencia during the week, then you can visit the city hall from Monday to Friday free of charge from the inside!
+During a tour of the imposing building, you will be amazed by the plenary hall, the crystal hall and a historical museum.
+From the balcony, you can also enjoy an excellent view of the town hall square with the fountain!
+If you are visiting Valencia in spring, then the Plaza del Ayuntamiento is one of the best places for attending the Las Fallas festival!

 Opening Hours: Mon to Fri from 8:00 a.m. to 3:00 p.m. | Entrance Fee: free